snanaval/ice/README.md

 # ice
-A machine learning project, where a person chooses between two things and we predict this way of giving importance to things.
+A machine learning project, where a person chooses between two things and we predict his way of giving importance to things.